kyle-gao/NeRF-Survey/README.md

 Collection of Neural Radiance Field  (NeRF) papers.

 If you use this list in your manuscript, please consider citing our paper:

-@article{gao2022nerf,
+@article{gao2022nerf,//
-  title={Nerf: Neural radiance field in 3d vision, a comprehensive review}, author={Gao, Kyle and Gao, Yina and He, Hongjie and Lu, Denning and Xu, Linlin and Li, Jonathan}, journal={arXiv preprint arXiv:2210.00379}, year={2022}
+  title={Nerf: Neural radiance field in 3d vision, a comprehensive review},// author={Gao, Kyle and Gao, Yina and He, Hongjie and Lu, Denning and Xu, Linlin and Li, Jonathan},// journal={arXiv preprint arXiv:2210.00379},// year={2022}//
-}
+}//

 ## Survey papers: